Profile information

 Accommodation

-There are two spare bedrooms - both with queen sized beds.
+There are two spare bedrooms - one with a queen sized bed, one with a single bed.
 The house is quirky, 1970s architect designed, and has a swimming pool - and a sunken conversation pit with a fireplace.

 There will be food available for you to help yourself to breakfast and lunch, and we'll cook dinner to share in the evening.What else ...